Septic systems are science, not folklore. Don't believe it when

 are using this filter and many contractors are automatically including it

 with every system they install.
-Some Government Agencies
+Some have already written it

 to more than $20,000 the FILTROL 160 is cheap insurance to protect